A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Introduction

-Inspired by the seminal work of \citet{Don(86)}, we study the following SSP with ordering: assuming $n$ observable samples to be modeled as a random sample $((T_{1},X_{1}),\ldots,(T_{n},X_{n}))$ from an unknown discrete distribution $q$, with the $T_{i}$'s being weights inducing an ordering among species' labels identifying the $X_{i}$'s, estimate the frequencies of the first $r$ order species' labels in an enlarged sample obtained by including $m$ additional unobservable samples $((T_{n+1},X_{n+1}),\ldots,(T_{n+m},X_{n+m}))$ from the same distribution.
-Within the population genetic setting of \citet{Don(86)}, this SSP corresponds to estimate the frequency of the $r$ oldest alleles in a sample of size $(n+m)$ based on $n$ observable samples.
-We introduce a BNP approach to estimate the first $r$ order frequencies, which relies on the use of spatial neutral to the right SSMs \citep{Jam(06)}, or ordered SSMs, as prior distributions for $q$.
-The most popular ordered SSM is the ordered DP prior, which is known to induce the age-ordered random partition of \citet{Don(86)} \citep{Gne(05)}.
-Here, we consider the more general ordered PYP prior \citep{Gne(05)}, and we determine the posterior distribution of the first $r$ order frequencies; then, a BNP estimator is proposed in terms of the posterior mean, which results to be of easy implementation and computationally efficient.
-Of special interest is the case $r=1$ that, in the setting of \citet{Don(86)}, leads to an estimate of the frequency of the oldest allele.
+Inspired by the seminal work of \citet{Don(86)}, we study the following SSP with ordering: assuming $n$ observable samples to be modeled as a random sample $((T_{1},X_{1}),\ldots,(T_{n},X_{n}))$ from an unknown discrete distribution $q$ on $\R_+ \times \X$, with the positive $T_{i}$'s being considered as weights inducing an ordering among species' labels identifying the $X_{i}$'s, on a general (measurable) space $\X$, we estimate the frequencies of the first $r$ order species' labels in an enlarged sample obtained by including $m$ additional unobservable samples $((T_{n+1},X_{n+1}),\ldots,(T_{n+m},X_{n+m}))$ from the same unknown distribution.
+Within the population genetic setting of \citet{Don(86)}, this ordered SSP corresponds to the estimation of the frequency of the $r$ oldest alleles in a sample of size $(n+m)$ based on $n$ observable samples.
+We introduce a BNP approach to estimate the first $r$ order frequencies, which relies on the use of the class of spatial neutral to the right SSMs \citep{Jam(06)}, or ordered SSMs, as prior distributions for $q$.
+The most popular ordered SSM is the ordered DP prior, which is known to induce the age-ordered random partition of \citet{Don(86)}.
+See also \citet{Gne(05)} and references therein.
+Here, we consider the more general ordered PYP prior \citep{Gne(05),Jam(06)}, and we determine the posterior distribution of the first $r$ order frequencies; then, a BNP estimator is proposed in terms of the posterior mean, whose closed-form expression results to be of easy implementation and also computationally efficient.
+Of special interest is the case $r=1$ that, in the original setting of \citet{Don(86)}, leads to an estimate of the frequency of the oldest allele.